paveljurca/notes/sber/a.md

 .

-We didn't do anything wrong, but somehow, we lost / Rajeev Suri
+We didn't do anything wrong, but somehow, we lost / Stephen Elop Nokia

+.

+We should accept all people in our society, totally independent of how they look or of their physical limitations / Torstein Lerhol listopad 2016

+.

+To, jak vypadám, je jiné od toho, co vidím / Torstein Lerhol listopad 2016

 .